 All under 16 year olds must be accompanied by an adult when gaining admission to the festival.
 We do not admit unaccompanied minors.
 Please bring proof of age as you may be asked to provide evidence.

-* A final 50% balance payment is due by 5pm on 30th September 2016, either online via skiddle.com/orders or by calling 0333 301 0101.
+- The final 50% balance payment is due by the deadline date specified on your type of ticket (earlybird, advance or super advance), either online via skiddle.com/orders or by calling 0333 301 0101.
 This balance payment is subject to no extra booking fees.

-* Any enquiries regarding the deposit scheme please email firstname.lastname@example.org
+- Any enquiries regarding the deposit scheme please email

 If you are bringing a vehicle on to the site you must purchase a vehicle pass at the appropriate rate.

 Vehicle passes for over 3 tonnes will only be available to purchase in advance.
 YOU WILL NOT GAIN ENTRY TO THE FESTIVAL SITE IF YOU HAVE NOT NOTIFIED US IN ADVANCE THAT YOUR VEHICLE IS OVER 3 TONNES.
 If in doubt email [email protected]

 Please note there is no access for vehicles over 7 ½ tonnes or vehicles or caravans wider than 7 feet.